sonic-net/sonic-mgmt/docs/testbed/README.testbed.WANSetup.md

 ### Option 2: Use Cisco image as neighboring devices
-You need to prepare a Cisco IOS-XR image `cisco-vs.img` in `~/cisco-vm/images/`.
+You need to prepare a Cisco IOS-XR image `cisco-vs.img` in `~/veos-vm/images/`.The actual image version that is needed in the installation process is defined in the file [ansible/group_vars/vm_host/main.yml:cisco_image_filename](../../ansible/group_vars/vm_host/main.yml).
 We don't support to download cisco image automatically, you can download an available image from [Download Cisco image](https://software.cisco.com/download/home/282414851/type/280805694/release/7.6.2) and put it into the directory `~/veos-vm/images`

 ## Download the sonic-vs image